 Bushings are one of most integral components in a roller chain that plays a huge factor in overall performance & service life.
 There are two different roller chain bushing types used to build roller chains, which are split bushings & solid bushings.
 Below we explain the two different bushing styles and the impact they have in a roller chains quality.
-All Nitro® roller chains are now being manufactured with the cold-forged solid bushings & rollers.**
+Nitro® roller chains are now being manufactured with the cold-forged solid bushings & rollers.**

 Fun Fact: Roller chain does not technically stretch.
-What really happens is chain elongates due to wear in the pin and bushing.
+What really happens is chain elongates due to wear (material loss) on the pin and bushing.

 Solid Bushing Roller Chain

 The solid bushings are manufactured from cold-forged carbon steel to a true cylindrical shape.
 Unlike split bushings, the solid bushing maintains it's shape when being pressed into the link plate.
 The solid bushing has even contact throughout the pin/bushing are (as pictured above), which reduces the bearing pressure points that results in less wear over time.
 Solid bushings can offer service life 2x-3x longer than a split bushing chain.

 Solid Bush Overview: